-16. CONVERTIBLE DEBENTURES
+15. CONVERTIBLE DEBENTURES

-On July 30, 2020, the Company closed the private placement (the "Financing") of secured convertible debentures (the "Debentures") for total proceeds of C\$17.91 million.
+On July 30, 2020, the Company closed a private placement (the "Financing") of secured convertible debentures (the "Debentures") for total proceeds of C\$17.91 million.

 The Debentures have a term of 36 months and are convertible into common shares of the Company prior to maturity at a conversion price of C\$5.30 per common share.
 The Debentures bear interest at an annual rate of 5.75%, payable in cash semi-annually.
-Interest on the Debentures may alternatively be paid in common shares of the Company at the Company's option based on the 10-day volume-weighted average price of the common shares prior to the payment date and an effective annual rate of 10%.
-The Debentures are secured against the Company's assets in Mexico.
+Interest on the Debentures may alternatively be paid in common shares of the Company at the Company's option based on the 10-day volume-weighted average price ("VWAP") of the common shares prior to the payment date and an effective annual rate of 10%.
+The Debentures are secured against the Company's assets in Mexico (refer to Note 2 Basis of presentation).

-On or after July 30, 2022 and prior to maturity, the Company may accelerate the conversion of the entire issuance of Debentures, provided that the 20-day VWAP of the common shares on or after such 24-month anniversary is equal to greater than C\$12.50.
+On or after July 30, 2022 and prior to maturity, the Company may accelerate the conversion of the entire issuance of Debentures, provided that the 20-day VWAP of the common shares on or after such 24-month anniversary is equal to or greater than C\$12.50.